The 2009 Geminid Meteor Shower

 Dec.
 8, 2009: Make hot cocoa.
 Bundle up.
 Tell your friends.
 The best meteor shower of 2009 is about to fall over North America on a long, cold December night.

 Right: A flurry of Geminids in Dec.
 2008 recorded by an all-sky camera at the Marshall Space Flight Center.
-In the movie, note the circular halo that forms around the Moon as it arcs across the sky; that is caused by ice crystals in high clouds. [more]
+In, note the circular halo that forms around the Moon as it arcs across the sky; that is caused by ice crystals in high clouds. [more]

 Cooke offers this advice: "Watch the sky during the hours around local midnight.
 For North Americans, this means Sunday night to Monday morning."

 Geminids are pieces of debris from a strange object called 3200 Phaethon.
 Long thought to be an asteroid, Phaethon is now classified as an extinct comet.
 It is, basically, the rocky skeleton of a comet that lost its ice after too many close encounters with the sun.
 Earth runs into a stream of debris from 3200 Phaethon every year in mid-December, causing meteors to fly from the constellation Gemini:.

 When the Geminids first appeared in the late 19th century, shortly before the US Civil War, the shower was weak and attracted little attention.
 There was no hint that it would ever become a major display.

 But now it has.
 "The Geminids are strongâand getting stronger," says Cooke, who has prepared a plot showing how the shower has intensified since its discovery: